HajimeKawahara/exojax/documents/userguide/premodit.rst

 This means that all transition information must be stored in device memory, which is not memory efficient.

-PreMODIT is an algorithm that solves the above problem.
+`PreMODIT` is an algorithm that solves the above problem.
-Details of the algorithm will be described in a forthcoming paper (in prep).
+Details of the algorithm will be described in a forthcoming paper (Kawahara, Kawashima et al. in prep).
 But, the basic idea is to compress the line information before storing it in device memory.
 While this change saves device memory, the drawback is that the temperature range over which accuracy can be guaranteed must be set in advance.